josecanciani/pyparser/README.md

 # Usage

+I started this project to split language parsing logic out of my employers plugin for Sublime text.
+So of course there's a Sublime plugin you can use to get the benefits of this parser: https://github.com/josecanciani/sublimepyparser.
+But you can just use it in your projects directly, and here follows some hints.

 Since there's no index to match files to classes, a Config object is needed, so you can define how to convert a class name to a file path.

 ```python